 Like any vaccine, the Hib vaccine can cause serious problems, such as a severe allergic reaction.
 Most people do not have any problems.
 Some people have redness, warmth, or swelling near the injection site, as well as a fever.

-(such as Tylenol) is sometimes given to reduce pain and fever that may occur after getting a vaccine.
-In infants, the medicine may weaken the vaccine.
+Acetaminophen is sometimes given to reduce pain and fever that may occur after getting a vaccine.
+In infants, the medication may weaken the vaccine.
 Discuss the risks and benefits of taking acetaminophen with the doctor.

 Antibiotics may be given to certain infants and young children who have not been vaccinated and have been exposed to the disease.